 Not reusable

-Other than the first stage of the Saturn V that is jettisoned at about 42 miles above the earth, everything other than the space capsule (pictured above) is discarded farther into space.
+Besides the first stage of Saturn V, which is jettisoned about 42 miles above the Earth, everything else, including the space capsule (pictured above), is discarded farther into space.
 This includes the lunar lander.
 Beginning at takeoff, the only purpose for a used space capsule is as a museum exhibit.

 Mission Control

-It takes an entire team to launch a moon mission and most of the people never leave the earth.
+Launching a moon mission takes an entire team, and most team members never leave Earth.
 This picture is of the Apollo Mission Control Room.
 NASA moved the control room here from Houston and rebuilt it at the Kennedy Space Center Visitor Complex.

 Lunar Lander

-Another don’t miss exhibit at the Saturn V / Apollo Center is the Lunar Theater.
-This is a replay of the actual communications between Apollo II moon landing when Niel Armstrong and Buzz Aldrin first landed and then walked on the moon.
-During the replay, a real full-scale lunar lander descends to the moon’s surface, and then as you watch as Neil Armstrong in a full space suit fades into view along with the Stars and Stripes planted forever on the moon’s surface.
+Another great exhibit at the Saturn V / Apollo Center is the Lunar Theater.
+This is a replay of the actual communications between the Apollo Eleven moon landing when Niel Armstrong and Buzz Aldrin landed and then walked on the moon.
+During the replay, an actual full-scale lunar lander descends to the moon’s surface, and then, as you watch, Neil Armstrong in a full space suit fades into view along with the Stars and Stripes planted forever on the moon’s surface.

 Space Shuttle

-The Space Shuttle, even though it doesn’t have the glamor or history of the moon landing, has one feature that every space program, in every country can’t match.
+Although the Space Shuttle doesn’t have the glamor or history of the moon landing, it has one feature that every space program in every country can’t match.
 In a Space Shuttle, the astronauts fly the landing and touch down on a runway.

-The big thing that is missing from the above picture is the Space Shuttle.
+The big thing missing from the above picture is the Space Shuttle.
 It is inside the building on display.
 The large orange cylinder in the middle is the fuel tank.
 On each side of the fuel tank are two solid rocket boosters.
 The boosters provide the extra thrust required during the launch to lift the shuttle and fuel tank on their way through the atmosphere.
 The fuel inside the orange cylinder is liquid hydrogen.
 A separate tank of liquid oxygen is inside the fuel tank.
-These two elements are ignited together in the Space Shuttle engines at the same time as the boosters are providing liftoff.
+These two elements are simultaneously ignited in the Space Shuttle engines as the boosters provide liftoff.
 The hydrogen/oxygen combination creates tremendous thrust.
 After burning, the “smoke” is water vapor.

 Power

-Even though the shuttle is massive and very powerful the combination doesn’t match the enormous power of the Saturn V rocket.
-The difference is obvious, with the shuttle the goal is to orbit the earth, just like the Mercury program.
-The Saturn V rocket had the goal of orbiting the moon which is much further away.
+Even though the shuttle is massive and very powerful, its combination doesn’t match the enormous power of the Saturn V rocket.
+The difference is noticeable.
+With the shuttle, the goal is to orbit the Earth, just like the Mercury program.
+The Saturn V rocket had the goal of orbiting the moon, which is much further away.

 Mission